Trump admin appeals travel ban case to Supreme Court

 "It's an interesting procedural move, but the fact that it's taken this long may undermine, at least to some extent, the Trump administration's core argument that the entry ban, which has never gone into full effect, is essential to protect our national security," Vladeck said.

-"Thus, while it seems likely that the Court will eventually hear the government's challenge, the real question now is what happens in the interim," Vladeck added.
-"Are there five votes to grant a stay and allow the ban to go into effect, or will everything remain frozen until the Court has the last word."
+"Thus, while it seems likely that the court will eventually hear the government's challenge, the real question now is what happens in the interim," Vladeck added.
+"Are there five votes to grant a stay and allow the ban to go into effect, or will everything remain frozen until the court has the last word."

+It would take five justices to agree to the stay application.
+According to Supreme Court rules, the justices would consider whether there is a "reasonable probability" that four of the justices would eventually agree to hear the case and a "fair prospect" that a majority of the court will hold that the opinion below was erroneous.
+They would also consider whether" irreparable harm" will result from the denial of they stay.

+In a flurry of legal filings, the Justice Department also asked the court to put a separate injunction on hold that was issued by a district court judge in Hawaii in late March.